seangoodvibes/DelugeDocs/docs/documentation/clip.md

 An Audio Clip is belongs to an Audio Track.

-An Instrument Clip can belong to a Synth Track, Kit Track, Midi Track, or CV track.
+An Instrument Clip can belong to a Synth Track, Kit Track, MIDI Track, or CV track.